BostonTimelapse/timelapse/README.md

 Some more detailed things that I dealt with constantly and didn't really learn:

 * Managing dates and datetime objects vs strings vs unix time etc was hard and I had to relearn and reread code everytime I came back to date or time.
 I'm also sure my solutions to these problems are awful
 * Anything to do with bookkeeping of files was a lot more difficult than I thought it would be.
 There are powerful ways to find what you need but they aren't easy.
 I spent a lot of time dealing with paths and filenames and screwing it up.
-My strategies here are also really inefficient but I had couldn't come up with something better.
+My strategies here are also really inefficient but I couldn't come up with something better
 * I needed to do a bunch of string matching (read couldn't think of a better way to get some logic and pull file names) and I approached it by taking slices of a string and then matching the literals.
 I screwed this up many times.
 Then I realized I could just write `if "foo" in barvariable:` ugh...
 * I had a hard time making functions independent and I think that's what prevented me from trying to write something that imported code from elsewhere and did its thing solely based on config and args
 * Getting virtual environments to work properly via cron and not getting weird behavior from my `subprocess.run()` calls.
 I ended up just giving up on this.
-I had a lot of janky ways to make things work but they annoyed me too much.
+I had a lot of janky ways to make things work but they annoyed me too much

 #### apis
 The process with facebook/instagram and google was exhausting.
 Intellectually I understood these companies are geared toward collecting and deriving value from their user's data but I really didn't understand how much they cater to that openly on the api front.
 I'm still in a bit of shock that whatever api they provide isn't easily available to a user if it relates to manipulating their own account.
 I understand some of the reasons why but at the same time it really underscores the fact that the users are not customers... we're the product.